xOrfe/Entityween/README.md

 ## 🧩 Dependencies

-> Make sure your Unity project has these babies installed 💖
+> Make sure your Unity project has these installed 💖

 ```
 com.unity.burst